Name: Amy Wilcockson

 Other Research Interests:

-- Letters and life-writing, epistolary.
+- Letters and life-writing, epistolary works and fiction.

 - Canon formation and non-canonical Romantic authors and poets, including women, working class and regional writers.

 - Periodicals, journal culture and magazines of the Romantic period, particularly The New Monthly Magazine and The Metropolitan.

 - George Gordon Byron, Percy Shelley, Mary Shelley, their lives and their circle.